Rhonda Ramiro, Chairperson

 Rhonda has been an activist in the ND movement since the 1990s.
 She was a founding member of Committee for Human Rights in the Philippines-San Francisco in 1999, for which she was the chair until 2003.
 After taking a short break to have her first child in 2003, she went on to serve as the Secretary of the National Organizing Committee of BAYAN-USA in 2004-5 and then to be a founding member of AnakBayan East Bay in 2007.
 In 2008, Rhonda was elected to be the BAYAN-USA Regional Coordinator for Northern California, helped re-start efforts to build the International League of Peoples’ Struggle in Northern California, and helped coordinate the Northern California delegation to the ILPS Third International Assembly.
-Rhonda served as Secretary General of BAYAN-USA from 2009-2012, running the chapter’s day-to-day operations, ensuring that the chapter’s programs and plans were implemented, and communicating regularly with members and BAYAN Philippines.
+Rhonda served as Secretary General of BAYAN-USA from 2009-2012, Vice Chair 2012-2018, and now the Chairperson elected in BAYAN USA’s 6th Congress in 2018.

 Rhonda’s favorite activities are writing sound bites and hit pieces that expose the evils of US imperialism, making presentations on the shared history and struggles of third world people, doing media interviews about the Philippines and the ND movement, listening to her partner play the guitar, and cooking up new recipes and science projects with her kids.

 Jessica was first elected as the National Secretary General of BAYAN USA at the 4th National Congress held in Chicago, 2012 and re-elected in 2015.
-She is responsible for the day-to-day operations of the chapter, coordination and implementation of national campaigns with the national council, regional coordinators and member organizations, writing press statements and propagating to the media, as well as communicating with BAYAN Philippines.
-She is excited to be working with this team of strong women in advancing our ND movement here in the belly of the beast.
+She was responsible for the day-to-day operations of the chapter, coordination and implementation of national campaigns with the national council, regional coordinators and member organizations, writing press statements and propagating to the media, as well as communicating with BAYAN Philippines.
+She is now the newly appointed Propaganda Officer of BAYAN USA, a new EC position as of the BAYAN USA 6th Congress in 2018.

 She was first introduced to the National Democratic movement in Seattle, 2004 during a youth conference hosted by Anakbayan Seattle, among others.
 She joined the League of Filipino Students(LFS) at San Francisco State University once she moved to the Bay Area in 2007 to pursue her Masters Degree in Ethnic Studies.
 Jessica became chairperson of LFS from 2009-2010 where she initiated the formation of an on campus alliance of organizations known as the People of Color Alliance (PoCA) formed with Movimiento Estudiantil Chican@ de Aztlán(MeCHA), General Union of Palestinian Students(GUPS), and Pilipino American Collegiate Endeavor (PACE).
 She was then elected to be the Regional Coordinator of BAYAN USA Northern California in November 2010-December 2012.
 During this time, she was able to coordinate the Northern California delegation to the Fourth International Assembly of the International league of People’s Struggles in 2011 and the local report back with ally organizations.